Updated June 2023

 - If mortgaged, the payment amount to date should be no less than AED 1 million

-Multiple properties with a combined value of AED 1 million may be used, as long as they meet the above criteria.
-Please provide a copy of the title deed(s).
+Please note that multiple properties with a combined value of AED 1 million may be used, as long as they meet the above criteria.
+Make sure to provide a copy of the title deed(s).

 Copy of title deed

-- Property should be located in Dubai and issued by DLD
+- the property should be located in Dubai and issued by DLD

 Proof of savings letter

-Applicants who apply via the savings route (AED 1 million), it is required that the AED 1 million be secured as a 3-year fixed deposit in a UAE-based bank.
-Applicants must obtain a stamped letter in that regard from the bank, addressed to GDRFA in Arabic (both Arabic and English on the same letter is acceptable).
+- applicants must obtain a stamped letter in that regard from the bank, addressed to GDRFA in Arabic (both Arabic and English on the same letter are acceptable).

 What is the cost of the retirement visa?

-The initial non-refundable fee of the retirement visa application costs USD 25 per applicant and dependent.
-In the event the application is approved by the GDRFA or DLD, then a total amount of AED 3,714.75 (approx. US$1,011) per applicant and dependent must be paid.
+The initial non-refundable fee of the UAE retirement visa application costs AED 91.83 (USD 25) per applicant and dependent.
+However, in case the application is approved by the GDRFA or DLD, a total amount of AED 3,714.75 (approx. USD 1,011) per applicant and dependent must be paid.

-Once you’ve been notified that your application is complete, the application process may take up to 15 working days.
+Once you’ve been notified that your application is complete, the retirement visa application process may take up to 15 working days.

-Apart from being able to live in Dubai and enjoy the privileges of a resident, holders of the retirement visa may also take advantage of the following.
+Apart from being able to live in Dubai and enjoy the privileges of a resident, holders of the UAE retirement visa may also take advantage of the following:

 Sponsor their spouse and children

-Retirees are allowed to sponsor their spouse and children with no limit to the number of children.
-Note that to be able to sponsor your children, they must be under the age of 18 for boys while girls can be sponsored until the age of 21.
-If they are older than the specified ages, they are not eligible for the sponsorship and will need to apply for their own visa.
+Please note that in case the children are older than the specified ages, they are not eligible for the sponsorship and will need to apply for their own visa.
 Sponsored children will be eligible for study in Dubai.